welchr/fusion_github_test/README.md

   /path/to/local/my_analysis/
 ```

-Versioning data in this way needs to be done manually, unfortunately.
+Versioning data in this way needs to be done manually.
 You could name files by their version, or directories.
+For our use case, we tend to have only very few versions of our data (freeze 4, freeze 5, etc.) so this isn't really much of a problem.

 ### Notes for future improvement